willroberts/godot-grid-engine/README.md

 1. Instantiate a `Board` with one or more `BoardLayer` children.
 1. Implement an occupant type using the `IOccupant` interface.

-Once this is done, you can start filling out game content, such as tilemap levels or UI elements.
+Once this is done, you can start adding units to the board, and connect `Input` signals to perform actions.
+See the `BoardLayer` interface for details.

 ## To Do